Ingenia-SE/Hell-ix/Documentation/README.md

 # Documentation
 Here it is located all the documentation of the group Hell-ix concerning the INGENIA-SE ADR Challenge 2022-2023.
 The pdf documents can be opened with a pdf viewer like "Adobe Reader".
+Folder **Final Documentation** contains the final deliverables for the INGENIA-SE 2022-2023 and folder **Project Reviews** contains the presentations used in the project reviews that have been carried out.